 • Enable / Disable: This function activates or deactivates the PPTP connection.
 To wish interrupting the tunnel, check Disable radio button and click Apply button to deactivate the connection.

-Name: This is the user-defined name of the connection.
+Name: User-defined name of the connection.

 Type: This refers to your router operates as a client or a server, Dialout or Dialin in respectively.

 Status: It informs your PPTP tunnel connection condition.

 PPTP Connection - Remote Access